Tips To Prevent Break-ins

 Like a barking dog scares off thieves from taking a chance, any noise is a deterrent.
 When you leave, turn on the radio.
 If the burglar will most likely prefer a quieter house then take the chance on someone being home.

 This may sound like the most logical solution, but believe it or not, a lot of home burglaries occur through an unlocked window or door.
 Many also happen in broad daylight.
 Sometimes, the homeowner is even at home.
-Stay safe by not only choosing good locks and deadbolts but also use them and keep them locked.
+Stay safe by not only choosing good locks and deadbolts but also using them and keeping them locked.

 Locksmith Service For Home Security